Multi-factor authentication: Implementation

 Many multi-factor authentication products require users to deploy client software to make multi-factor authentication systems work.
 Some vendors have created separate installation packages for network login, Web access credentials, and VPN connection credentials.
 For such products, there may be four or five different software packages to push down to the client PC in order to make use of the token or smart card.
 This translates to four or five packages on which version control has to be performed, and four or five packages to check for conflicts with business applications.
 If access can be operated using web pages, it is possible to limit the overheads outlined above to a single application.
 With other multi-factor authentication technology such as hardware token products, no software must be installed by end-users.
+Some studies have shown that poorly implemented MFA recovery procedures can introduce new vulnerabilities that attackers may exploit.